Underwater searches: Ladder search

 This pattern is a version of the grid search where the length of the leg is relatively short.
 It is more limited, but works well in narrow passages, like a river or canal.
 The search pattern is swimming back and forth on reciprocal headings with an equal offset in the same direction at the end of each leg.
 Direction of the legs is usually determined by some geographical feature, and the bezel of the compass can be set to those directions.
 If the direction of the channel changes it may be necessary to change the search leg headings accordingly, so that they remain roughly transverse to the channel.
 The offset is not critical for direction, and so long as it is roughly correct will be OK.
 The length of the search legs will usually also be determined by some physical feature like the width of the canal, or reaching a depth of 10m, and the legs may not be of constant length.
 What is important is that they are parallel and each is offset the same amount in the same direction, so that the search area is covered completely.
-The search pattern corresponds closely to that of the Jackstay grid search.
+The search pattern corresponds closely to that of the Jackstay grid search, and is sometimes referred to as a U-pattern search.